amy12xx/amy12xx.github.io/docs/_posts/2023-07-26-verbosity-bias-llms.md

 ### Discussion and Conclusion

 If such known biases exist in human evaluations, it begs the question if the underlying task creation needs to be adjusted to first debias it.
-For instance, on both the general and summarization tasks, could they have included specific instructions that guide the annotators against these known biases, or if the outputs were first normalized or bounded for length.
+For instance, on both the general and summarization tasks, could they have included specific instructions that guide the annotators against these known biases, or if the outputs were first controlled for length.

 Human evaluations have been used as the gold standard on most NLP tasks, including recent benchmarks on LLMs.
 They have additionally been used in the creation of new metrics (including metrics using LLMs (a.k.a GPT-scorers), where a high correlation of a metric with human judgement is used to validate its reliability as a metric.